 March 15, 2023—In response to feedback received during the initial launch of CCO’s new Online Proctored Testing (OPT) option, CCO is excited to announce a change to materials permitted during the exam.

-As of April 1, candidates will be allowed to use a small physical whiteboard or dry erase board in addition to the on-screen whiteboard.
-The physical whiteboard or dry erase board will assist in the transition away from scratch paper.
+To assist in the transition away from scratch paper, candidates are allowed to use a small physical whiteboard or dry erase board in addition to the on-screen whiteboard.
 This change is anticipated to help ensure the best possible testing experience and will be applicable to both OPT and Event Online Testing (EOT).

 “This change came about because CCO listens to our stakeholders,” said Thom Sicklesteel, Chief Executive Officer.
 “We heard from the front lines and appreciate their input!”